About Emma Hart Acupuncture

 All appointments include an in-depth consultation to understand how symptoms are presenting, what may be contributing to them, and how they relate to wider patterns within the body.
 Treatment plans are personalised, and may adapt over time depending on how you respond during periods of change, medication shifts, or emotional triggers.

-This approach provides a calm, predictable space for people seeking support in the broader context of their physical, mental and emotional wellbeing.
+My approach provides a calm, safe space for people seeking support in the broader context of their physical, mental and emotional wellbeing.

 If you’d like to explore whether acupuncture might be suitable for you, you’re welcome to get in touch or book a consultation.